Wall Street is the world’s most sophisticated misinformation machine.

 All of which brings up an interesting question.
 How do active mutual fund companies, hedge funds, and the Wall Street sales force survive at all?

-NUMBER SIX: The media is REALLY not acting in your best interests
+Part 6: The media is REALLY not acting in your best interests.

 How does active management survive?
 Primarily, the media.
 It’s the media that creates the illusion that predicting where markets are going and picking stocks is what investing is about.
 It’s the media that makes it seem as if experts, those same experts who cannot out-predict a coin flip, are really worth listening to.